-“What Documents Do I Need To Get Married in Ireland” is one of the most asked questions when planning a wedding.
-The most important form you need is your Marriage Licence, often referred to by couples as the green folder (see below)
+“What Documents Do I Need To Get Married in Ireland?” is one of the most asked questions when planning a wedding.
+If you do not know already, the most important form you need is your Marriage Licence, often referred to by couples as the green folder (see below)

 Regardless of whether you are having a church, civil or humanist wedding you are required to make an appointment to give Notification of Intention to Marry to a Registrar at least 3 months’ prior to your wedding day.

 The documents you will need for this appointment are: